upesscf/DMARC-Reporitng-Tool/README.md

 2. Metabase.jar(Reporting)

 # Setting up environment for Dmarc_windows.jar
 	# For Windows:-
-				1. Start the xampp server.
+		1.Start the xampp server.
 Start apache and mysql services in xampp server.
-			  2. Make 2 new folders on any desired location: one for zip files (raw data) and other for where unzipped (xml) files will 									be saved.
+		2.Make 2 new folders on any desired location: one for zip files (raw data) and other for where unzipped (xml) files will 		   be saved.
-				3. Run the Dmarc_windows.jar file as shown below.
+		3.Run the Dmarc_windows.jar file as shown below.
-				4. Enter the path (Browse) of these folders in the welcome screen.
+		4.Enter the path (Browse) of these folders in the welcome screen.
-				5. To run the Dmarc_windows.jar file: Double click on the jar file or run it through Command Prompt using the command: java –jar Dmarc_windows.jar
+		5.To run the Dmarc_windows.jar file: Double click on the jar file or run it through Command Prompt using the command: java –jar Dmarc_windows.jar
  # Setting up environment for Dmarc_kali.jar
  	 # For Kali Linux:-
 		1. Start apache and mysql services in the terminal using the following commands:- service apache2 start service mysql start
-				2. Make 2 new folders on any desired location: one for zip files (raw data) and other for where unzipped (xml) files will 									be saved.
+		2.Make 2 new folders on any desired location: one for zip files (raw data) and other for where unzipped (xml) files will 		   be saved.
-				3. Run the Dmarc_kali.jar file in the terminal as shown below.
+		3.Run the Dmarc_kali.jar file in the terminal as shown below.
-				4. Enter the path (Browse) of these folders in the welcome screen.
+		4.Enter the path (Browse) of these folders in the welcome screen.
-				5. Enter the password for the mysql database.
+		5.Enter the password for the mysql database.
 [You must be logged in as ‘root’ user].
-		  	6. To run the Dmarc_kali.jar file: Run it on terminal using the command: java –jar Dmarc_kali.jar
+		6.To run the Dmarc_kali.jar file: Run it on terminal using the command: java –jar Dmarc_kali.jar

 # To run the Metabase.jar file run the following command in command prompt(windows)/terminal(kali):
 java –jar Metabase.jar

 # Setting up environment for Metabase.jar